Analysis: Plot Analysis

 We might think Antony’s finally come to his senses.
-He watches his own men turn against him at sea, and is convinced this is the work of Cleopatra’s betrayal.
-When he hunts her down, we see that his real conflict isn’t all the wars (which he’s used to as a soldier), but the question of whether Cleopatra is as devoted to him as he is to her, given that he’s sacrificed so much for this woman.
+He watches his own men turn against him at sea and is convinced this is the work of Cleopatra’s betrayal.
+When he hunts her down, we see that his real conflict isn’t the wars (which he’s used to as a soldier), but the question of whether Cleopatra is as devoted to him as he is to her, given that he’s sacrificed so much for the queen.
 It seems that, in spite of all the hot and cold feelings, this time he’s really had it, and we’re not sure what he’ll do.

 Cleopatra locks herself away in her monument.
 She has word sent to Antony that she has committed suicide.